 The Teatro dell'Opera di Roma hosts its summer series in the ancient, floodlit ruins of the Baths of Caracalla, quite possibly one of the most romantic places on earth to watch an operatic performance.
 If you want tickets for one of these performances, do plan ahead, as demand far exceeds the number of seats and performance dates.
 Check here for other top places to attend the opera in Italy.

 Rock in Roma

 Rock in Roma is a summer concert series that brings big-name artists to venues in Rome, including Circus Maximus and Parco della Musica.
-Past acts have included Bruce Springsteen and the Rolling Stones.
-The 2019 line-up includes Ben Harper and 30 Seconds to Mars.
+Past acts have included Bruce Springsteen, the Rolling Stones, Ben Harper, and 30 Seconds to Mars.

 Isola del Cinema

 From July to September, wide-screen movies are shown outdoors nearly every night during summer on Tiberina Island.
 This is also part of Estate Romana (Roman summer) series of events.